 My name is Tony Reinke and I’m a Christian.

-I wasn’t born a Christian (nobody is), and in fact I spent 22 years of my life hiding from God by going to church every Sunday.
-I pulled this off by wrongly assuming my religious devotion would make me pleasing to God.
+I wasn’t born a Christian (nobody is).
+In fact I spent 22 years of my life hiding from God by going to church every Sunday.
+I pulled this off by wrongly assuming my religious devotion qualified me as pleasing to God.
 This mirage of mine came to an abrupt end one Sunday morning when a preacher in Lincoln, Nebraska opened Jesus’s words in Luke 18:9–14.
-In that sermon I finally realized my hope for eternal life could only come through the saving righteousness of Jesus Christ.
+In that sermon I finally realized my hope for eternal life rested only in the saving righteousness of Jesus Christ.
 That morning this Pharisee became a broken tax collector.
 I began to see the gravity of sin and the preciousness of Christ’s redeeming blood.
 Today nothing brings me more joy than knowing Jesus Christ as my Savior and Friend (Philippians 3:7–9).

 Married for 16 years to the wife of my youth and my best friend (Karalee), we have three precious kids, a majority of whom are named after dead preachers.
 Though I wouldn’t survive long in the wild, I consider myself agrarian (a farm boy from Nebraska).

 I was trained in journalism and caught the early wave of social media and blogging.
 My story is part Mayberry and part BlackBerry.
 Theologically, I’m an autodidact, fueled by a love of books, reading, and research.
 My official job title is “content strategist,” but I think of myself mostly as an investigative journalist of practical theology.